About Musee Airborne

 Comprised of three main buildings, one of which is shaped like a parachute, Musee Airborne, also known as St-Mère-Eglise Airborne Museum, houses original aircraft from the Normandy landings, including a Waco Glider and the Douglas C-47 plane Argonia together with weaponry, photographs, documentation and a film about the landings.

-Musee Airborne also explores the personal stories of the soldiers who took part in these operations.
+Musee Airborne also explores the personal stories of the soldiers, including John Steele, who took part in these operations.